weebNeedWeed/ws-intro-to-cfn/content/2-Preparation/_index.md

 This section will guide you creating a Cloud9 environment through some simple steps.
 In that environment, you will be able to access necessary tools for fulfilling this lab such as AWSCLI, python, etc...

+#### A quick review of YAML

+AWS CloudFormation use YAML and JSON as the configuration language.
+In this workshop, you will mainly use YAML to write the templates, so please make sure that you take a cursory look at the **[YAML Cheat Sheet](https://quickref.me/yaml.html)**.

 #### Creating an environment

 1. Log in to the console, search for ```Cloud9```.